-Spousal Open Work Permit Refusals
+What To Do If Your Spousal Open Work Permit Is Refused

 Last updated:

 If an Open Work Permit for Spouse (SOWP) application is refused, the next step depends on the reasons in the refusal letter and whether the applicant is in Canada.
 In many cases, resubmission with clearer or stronger evidence is the most practical option.
 A reconsideration request may be submitted if there appears to be an officer error or important evidence was overlooked.
 In some situations, judicial review may be considered if the decision seems unreasonable or procedurally unfair.
 Applicants in Canada should also confirm how the refusal affects their status and whether restoration may be required.
-Work is not permitted without valid authorization.
+Working in Canada is not permitted without valid authorization.

 What happens if my Spousal Open Work Permit is refused—can I reapply or request reconsideration?